WANT TO SAVE THIS RECIPE?

 Crumb topping

-- 3 tablespoon butter cut into small chunks
+- 5 tablespoons cold butter, cut into small chunks (70 grams)

 Pancake bread